Induction Notes

 didt|t=0=VL

-This opposition to the current creating the magnetic field, as described by Lenz's law, is like a resistance, but because it is not exactly resistance, even though it opposes current.
+This opposition to the current creating the magnetic field, as described by Lenz's law, is like a resistance, but it is not exactly resistance, even though it opposes current.
 Unlike resistors, which dissipate energy as heat, inductors (minus parasitics) do not dissipate energy, they store energy and return it later!
 I.e:

 • Resistance removes energy from the circuit as heat.